The logo for Lawn.com.au

 If you want to harvest mature beetroots, wait until they reach the size of a golf ball.

-But don’t wait more than 70 days because your beetroots can become woody and not as flavourful if left in the ground too long.
+Don’t wait more than 70 days to harvest, though!
+Beetroots can become woody and less flavourful if left in the ground for too long.

 How to Sow Beetroot Seed